Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 While the COVID-19 pandemic has highlighted existing weak points, shoring up higher education cybersecurity is not a matter of applying bandages by deploying more ineffective AV solutions.

 With so many vulnerable endpoints, a growing threat level, and a lack of security awareness among students and faculty, institutions need to take a proactive approach to higher education cybersecurity.
-The most effective cybersecurity practices for colleges and universities combine security awareness training for students, faculty, and staff with prevention-first cybersecurity solutions like moving target defense.
+The most effective cybersecurity practices for colleges and universities combine security awareness training for students, faculty, and staff with prevention-first cybersecurity solutions like Automated Moving Target Defense.

 Balancing a need for increased cybersecurity with greater educational access is no mean feat.
 However, with more at stake than ever, there are no marks for effort when it comes to protection.